harikrishnansuresh/harikrishnansuresh.github.io/index.md

 ## About Me
 ------

 I am a graduate student in the Robotics Institute at Carnegie Mellon University, pursuing MS in Robotic Systems Development (MRSD).
 I work on autonomous navigation for quadrotors and ground vehicles, mainly on the control and motion planning side.
 I am interested in solving these problems using the conventional as well as learning based approaches.
 I have also worked on LIDAR perception algorithms and deep reinforcement learning for quadrotor navigation.
 Prior to this, I completed my Bachelor of Technology in Mechanical Engineering from National Institute of Technology Karnataka, Surathkal, India.
+{: .alert .alert-info .text-justify}

 ## Projects
 ------